satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-preliminary screening by a journal editor followed by an anonymous and private review by a very small number of individuals (2 to 5, but often just 2) presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
-The review process therefore relies on very few and anonymous opinions, combining power and secrecy, an often dangerous position.
+preliminary screening by a journal editor followed by an anonymous and private review by a very small number of individuals (2 to 5, but often just 2) presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
+The review process therefore relies on very few anonymous opinions, combining power and secrecy.
 After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. Chang et al., 2006).
 Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.
 However, with the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers (Poschl and Koop, 2008; Smith, 2006).
 Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

 There is also a lack of objective standards for the review process that results in great variability among journals in the percentage and